 The Gold Standard of Tooth Replacement

-- Placement & Restoration Completed Under 1 Roof
+- Placement & Restoration All Completed Under 1 Roof

 - State-of-the-Art Dental Office with a Gorgeous View

 Are you among the 120 million Americans who are missing at least one tooth?
 To regain a complete smile, you now have an alternative to conventional bridges, partials, and dentures.
 You can replace your teeth with the next best thing to your own using dental implants in Park City.
 They differ from any other dental prosthetic currently available, allowing you to enjoy several benefits that are not possible with traditional options.
+That’s why they’re widely considered to be the gold standard of tooth replacement by both dentists and patients.
 At Park City Dentistry, we have the solution you need to improve your oral health and your quality of life.

 Benefits of Dental Implants